Technologicat/mcpyrate/README.md

 The `tree` parameter is the only positional parameter the macro function is called with.
 All other parameters are passed by name, so you can easily pick what you need (and let `**kw` gather the ones you don't).

-Beside returning an AST, you can return `None` to remove the `tree` you got in (provided that deleting it is syntactically valid), or return a list of `AST` nodes (if in a position where that is syntactically admissible; so `block` and `decorator` macros only).
+A macro can return a single AST node, a list of AST nodes, or `None`.
+See [Macro invocation types](#macro-invocation-types) below for details.

 The result of the macro expansion is recursively expanded until no new macro invocations are found.

 The only explicit hint at the definition site that a function is actually a macro is the `**kw`.
 To be more explicit, mention it at the start of the docstring, such as above.
 (We recommend the terminology used in [The Racket Reference](https://docs.racket-lang.org/reference/): a macro is *a syntax*, as opposed to *a procedure* a.k.a. garden variety function.)